 Because the VA industry is unregulated, people often try to take advantage of the situation for their own personal or financial gain.
 From amateur “experts”, dodgy clients and outright scammers, unethical practices appear to be on the rise.
 But if you know what to look out for, you’re far less likely to be taken for a ride.

-Knowing what to charge and then asking for it is one of the hardest aspects of freelancing to get your head around.
-Not only is the area unfamiliar to you, but even talking about money makes most people uncomfortable.
-But in order to become a successful (i.e. wealthy) VA, you need to nail your pricing strategy otherwise you have a hobby and not a business.
+Knowing what to charge and then asking for it is one of the hardest aspects of freelancing.
+Not only is the subject of pricing unfamiliar to new business owners, but the whole idea of talking about money seems to make most women uncomfortable.
+But in order to become a successful (i.e. wealthy) VA, you will need to nail your pricing strategy otherwise you will end up with a hobby and not a business.

-Every Virtual Assistant needs to have legal contracts so they don’t get sued or screwed.
-Clients expect you to have them and they’re there to give both you and your clients peace of mind if it all goes south.
-It may start out all rainbows and fairies but client relationships can sour – and you do not want to find yourself naked without a contract!
+Virtual Assistants need legal contracts so they don’t get sued or screwed.
+Clients expect you to have them and they’re there to give both you and your client peace of mind if it all goes south.
+It may start out all rainbows and fairies but client relationships can sour – and you do not want to find yourself naked and shivering without a contract!

-Unless you live on the moon, I’m sure you’ve heard of the changes to the new EU data protection laws, commonly known as the GDPR.
-These changes came into force on 25th May 2018 and affect every business whether it’s in the EU or not – so that means you AND your clients.
-Here’s what you need to know and how to comply.
+Unless you live on the moon, I’m sure you’ve heard of the European Union’s General Data Protection Regulation.
+Commonly known as the GDPR, these regulations affect every business whether it is based in the EU or not – so you AND your clients need to comply with it.
+Here’s what you need to know about global data protection and how to stay compliant.